olmallet81/GALGO-2.0/README.md

 # GALGO
-Genetic Algorithm in C++ STL with lower and upper bounds for constrained problems optimization.
+Genetic Algorithm in C++ STL with lower and upper bounds for constrained optimization.

 # Description